melotik/melotik/README.md

 ## hi there ⚡ - I'm Dylan

-pushing forward web3 — always learning — making a career out of it
+reinventing interaction over the internet — always learning — making a career out of it

 ### 🔭 working on